Attention Distillation for Learning Video Representations: Experiments

-\textbf{Comparison to RGB Networks}.\ Table~\ref{table:action} compares our results with previous methods on UCF101/HMDB51.
-We denote our models using Prob-Atten and Soft-Atten for distillation as {\it Prob-Distill} and {\it Soft-Distill}, respectively.
-Prob-Distill slightly outperforms Soft-Distill with a mean class accuracy of $95.7\%/72.0\%$ on UCF101/HMDB51.
-Prob-Distill also outperforms state-of-the-art methods of motion representation learning.
-Specifically, our results are at least $1.2\%$ better than our direct competitors of learning motion-aware video representations from RGB frames, including Dynamic Image~\cite{bilen2018action}, ActionFlowNet~\cite{ng2016actionflownet} and TVNet~\cite{fan2018end}.
-Part of this boost is due to our strong I3D RGB backbone.
-However, Prob-Distill further improves our backbone by $0.9\%/1.1\%$.
-More importantly, both Prob-Distill and Soft-Distill consistently improve the performance of Prob-Atten and Soft-Atten.
-We conjecture that this gap is a result of our attention distillation method.
+\textbf{Impact of Attention Distillation}.
+Table~\ref{table:action} compares our results with previous methods on UCF101/HMDB51.
+We denote our models using Prob-Atten for distillation as {\it Prob-Distill}.
+Prob-Distill outperforms all previous state-of-the-art methods of motion representation learning.
+Specifically, our results are at least $1.2\%$ better than previous state-of-the-art methods for learning motion-aware video representations from RGB frames, including Dynamic Image~\cite{bilen2018action}, ActionFlowNet~\cite{ng2016actionflownet} and TVNet~\cite{fan2018end}.
+Our model also outperforms MARS~\cite{crasto2019mars}, our direct competitor, by $0.9\%$ on UCF101 and performs on-par with MARS on HMDB51 when using a similar sequence length, despite the fact that MARS uses a stronger backbone network.
 It is worth noting that this performance boost is significant for action recognition.
 In contrast, with 50 more layers, ResNet101 is only $0.7\%$ better than ResNet50 on HMDB51~\cite{hara2018can}.
-The performance of our method is on par with state-of-the-art action recognition results~\cite{carreira2017quo,Xie_2018_ECCV,Tran_2018_CVPR}, even though these methods requires many more input frames.
-As a future work, we plan to experiment with using more frames for our model.

-\textbf{Comparison to Two Stream Networks}.\ We have to admit that our results still lag behind the two stream networks when using the same input sequence length (Two Stream I3D*).
-Our model is -$1.1\%$ worse on UCF101 and -$4.1\%$ on HMDB51.
-This gap suggests that our model does not fully capture the concepts of motion that are encoded in two stream networks.
-Nonetheless, we believe that our model provide a key step forward for learning motion-aware representations from RGB frames.
+Moreover, Prob-Distill also outperforms another feature distillation method -- FeatMatch~\cite{Zagoruyko2017AT} by a significant margin ($+1.4\%/1.3\%$ on UCF101/HMDB51).
+These results support our argument that \emph{distilling attention maps is more robust than distilling network features for motion representation learning}.
+Finally, a late fusion of our model with a reference flow network helps to further boost the performance.

-\textbf{Results on 20BN-V2}.\ We report the results of our method on 20BN-V2 in Table~\ref{table:20bn}.
-With 1/5 of the temporal receptive field as to the latest TRN~\cite{zhou2017temporal}, our model with RGB frames outperforms TRN RGB by $1.1\%/1.5\%$ in top-1/top-5 accuracy.
-In fact, our backbone network (I3D RGB) is slightly worse than TRN.
-And our method improves the backbone by $1.8\%/1.3\%$ in top-1/top-5.
-Our model with RGB frames also outperform the reference flow network used for attention distillation by $1.6\%/1.2\%$ in top-1/top-5.
-The ranking of results remains consistent as UCF101/HMDB51.
-Again, our results lag behind the two stream networks.
+Table~\ref{table:20bn} presents our results on a large scale dataset---20BN-V2.
+With 1/5 of the temporal receptive field as TRN~\cite{zhou2017temporal}, our model with RGB frames outperforms TRN RGB by $1.1\%/1.5\%$ in top-1/top-5 accuracy.
+And our method improves the backbone by $2.6\%/3.0\%$ in top-1/top-5 accuracy.
+Further fusion of our model with a flow network improves the results by a large margin (+4.7\%), again outperforming the two stream baseline.